-Medication can only be provided through your primary care provider or a psychiatrist, both of whom can diagnose you if you seem to be struggling from an anxiety disorder.
+Medication can only be provided through a medical doctor, such as a psychiatrist, who can make a proper diagnosis.
 It’s important to know that there is NOT a one-size-fits-all treatment when it comes to medication.
 It takes a specific amount and sometimes combination of medications to really help ease your symptoms.
 Your psychiatrist can work with you to find the perfect anxiety treatment tools for you.

 Therapy is one of the most effective ways to address anxiety.
 It’s a helpful resource, because it gets to the bottom of what’s causing a person’s anxiety and can provide solutions.
 A therapist trained in anxiety disorders is able to give you the skills and healthy coping mechanisms to better deal with your anxiety.
 There’s even a chance to overcome it entirely through therapy.